 When you apply from a target school, the first part of the learning curve which correlates with getting the interview is relatively easy.

 If you are applying from a target school and you are not getting interviews and you’ve followed my advice on consulting cover letters and resumes, then consulting probably is not a good fit for you.

 When you have every advantage and avoided making major mistakes, and it is still not working early in the process, the most likely conclusion is that you might not be compatible with this field.

 That’s because, from the employer’s perspective, the bias they have is to grant you the interview when you apply from a target school.

 However, the situation is very different when you are applying from a non-target school.

 For these kinds of candidates, the early part of the learning curve that correlates with “getting the interview” is substantially harder than a similar candidate applying from a target school.

-So it is possible you are not good fit for consulting.
+It is possible you are not a good fit for consulting.
 It is also quite possible you did not network enough to overcome this institutional bias at the firms you are targeting.